 Recipe variation

-But full disclosure, I don’t use that kind in making kardemummakaka — it’s never as fragrant nor as tasty as the freshly grounded ones.
+- Cardamom.
+If all you can find is packaged ground (powdered) cardamom, go ahead.
+But full disclosure: I don’t use that kind in making kardemummakaka — it’s never as fragrant nor as tasty as the freshly grounded ones.

 - Flour.
-If you don’t have any homemade breadcrumbs, dusting the cake pan with all-purpose flour is completely fine.
+If you don’t have any breadcrumbs, dusting the cake pan with all-purpose flour is completely fine.

-OR, YOU CAN GET MORE IDEAS FROM THIS LIST OF CAKES AROUND THE WORLD!
+OR GET MORE IDEAS FROM THIS LIST OF CAKES AROUND THE WORLD!

 Swedish Cardamom Cake Recipe (Kardemummakaka)